-These low carb cupcakes may be just what you needs when you are missing a little sweet baking or need to take something to a friends house.
+These low carb cupcakes may be just what you need when you are missing a little sweet baking or need to take something to a friend's house.

 Low Carb Cupcakes

-Don't go for gluten free baking mixes or gluten free goods as these are generally highly processed and incredibly high in carbs.
-They are stripped of any nutrition then fortified again.
-Gluten free products are mainly based on rice flour, potato flour or tapioca starch.
+Don't buy gluten-free baking mixes or gluten-free goods as these are generally high in starch, highly processed and incredibly high in carbs.
+They are stripped of any nutrition then fortified.
+Gluten-free products are mainly based on rice flour, potato flour or tapioca starch.

 Our favourite cake has to be my Low Carb Lemon Coconut Cake, because the desiccated coconut gives it a lovely texture.
 It is not stodgy, doughy or crumbly.
 I used that recipe as the basis of these low carb cupcakes.